Enter your text here...

 Temperament Blends:

-No person is purely a single temperament, such as only Lion or only Beaver, but is a unique blend of two or more.
+No person is purely a single temperament, such as only a Lion or only a Beaver, but is a unique blend of two or more.
 For example, there are Lion-Otters, Lion-Golden Retrievers, and Lion-Beavers.
 Though all are Lions, each blend has a different flavor.
 Your dominant temperament is blended with one or two secondary temperaments, and it’s the blend that makes each of us uniquely who we are.

 Take the Free Temperament Test

-Then, once you score your test, click on the page below to find out more.
-Be sure to take a look at the article on Temperament Blends.
+Click here to take our free temperament test.
+After you score your test, click on the page below to find out more about your specific temperaments.
+Be sure to see the article on How to Crack the Personality Code: Temperament Blends Explained.

 Return to the Main Temperament Page